jsbisht/run-in-batch/README.md

 - Callback function for completion of each task
 - Callback function post completion of each batch

-## options

-### Execute task in a batch parallely or sequentially

-**runType** (Default: parallel)

-- parallel
-- series

-### Set number of tasks in one batch

-**batchSize** (Optional)

-- If not specified, all tasks will execute concurrently
-- If specified, tasks are chunked by `batchSize`

-### Set timeout for each task

-**taskTimeout** (Optional)

-- If not specified, all tasks will run indefinately
-- If specified, each task races against this timeout.
-Value specified is considered as milliseconds.

-If timeout happens, task would return:

-**taskTimeoutVal**

-Default value: "timeout"

-### Callback function for completion of each task

-**onTaskRun** (Optional)

-- If not specified, empty array is returned
-- If specified, this method is run for each task

-### Callback function for completion of each batch

-**onBatchRun** (Optional)

-- If not specified, you can opt to use `onTaskRun` for each item individually.
-- If specified, this method is run for each batch instead of processing each item individually.

-### Callback function post completion of each batch

-**onBatchComplete** (Optional)

-- If not specified, no error is thrown
-- If specified, this method is run post each batch completion

 ## install

 To install the latest version: